727800350/note/latex/computer/awk.md

 - NR - The Number of Records Variable, 一行就是一个record

+- FNR: contains the number of lines read, but is **reset for each file read**.
+The NR variable accumulates for all files read.

 - RS - The Record Separator Variable
 Normally, AWK reads one line at a time, and breaks up the line into fields.
 You can set the "RS" variable to change AWK's definition of a "line".
 If you set it to an empty string, then AWK will read the entire file into memory.